JesusdelCas99/Containerized-Web-Application-for-Simple-Books-API/README.md

 Simple Books API Web Client Application.

-### How to Run the Project:
+### How to run the Server:

-1. Install Dependencies:
-        You can install the required dependencies using either `requirements.txt` or `environment.yml`.
+1. Install Dependencies: You can install the required dependencies using either `requirements.txt` or `environment.yml`.
 Choose one of the following methods:

 - Using requirements.txt:

-        bash
         pip install -r requirements.txt

 - Using environment.yml:

-        bash
         conda env create -f environment.yml
         conda activate dapt